LukasForst/BSY/bonus/README.md

 [a-zA-Z0-9]{3} symetric:
 <criptic_text_here>
 ```
-*Unfortunately I didn't stored the cipher in plain text on my laptop and in the moment of writhing are the VMS not accessible.
-The [cipher screenshot](assets/decryption.png) can be seen bellow on Criptii site.*
+*Unfortunately I didn't store the cipher in plain text on my laptop and in the moment of writhing are the VMs not accessible.
+The [cipher screenshot](assets/decryption.png) can be seen bellow taken on Criptii site.*

 ### Decrypting...
 It was apparent that we are looking at the encrypted text.
 But which cipher was used?
 The first line seemed to be hint - so 3 letters, upper and lower cases and numbers...
 Again, let's google a bit - first result for key `symetric ciphers` led me to the [list of ciphers](http://www.crypto-it.net/eng/symmetric/index.html).
 Two candidates for the regex - RC4 and RC2.
 I already knew my password - token given on the beginning of the assignment - `TroubledOlive`, but the ciphers needed an hexa version of it -> just convert it using [rapidtables](https://www.rapidtables.com/convert/number/ascii-to-hex.html).